raystack/raccoon/docs/docs/reference/configurations.md

 ### `SERVER_CORS_ENABLED`

-The server decides whether to enable the cors middleware and thus allow CORS requests.
-Enabling it also disables the same origin check in websocket Handler.
+The config decides whether to enable the cors middleware and thus allow CORS requests.
+This config only enables CORS for rest services.
+For websocket, refer `SERVER_WEBSOCKET_CHECK_ORIGIN`

 - Type `Optional`
-- Default value: `true`
+- Default value: `false`

 ### `SERVER_CORS_ALLOWED_ORIGIN`

 The server decides which origin to allow.
 The configuration is expected to space separated.
 Multiple values are supported.
 The value requies `SERVER_CORS_ENABLED` to be true to take effect.
 If you want to allow all host headers.
 You can pass `*` as the value.

 - Type `Optional`
-- Default Value `*`
+- Default Value ``

 ### `SERVER_CORS_ALLOWED_METHODS`